boundary/boundary-event-plugins/cloudwatch/README.md

 - If alerts are OK or ALERT type, posts them out to Boundary Events Console

 Configuration:
-- Be sure to have the cacert.pem file, this is required for encryption.
+- Be sure to have the cacert.pem file located here: [cacert.pem] (https://github.com/boundary/boundary-event-plugins/tree/master/common), this is required for encryption.
 - Edit Boundary variables BOUNDARY_ORGID and BOUNDARY_APIKEY
       - These can be found in Boundary under Configure > Organization
 - Edit Amazon EC2 variables ACCESS_KEY_ID and SECRET_KEY